 A cut leaf can be kept refrigerated for use at another time.
 It will stay in good condition for several weeks.

 Studies have found that oil dervived from the borage plant may be of aid to atopic dermatitis or eczema.
 The oil is injested in capsule form.

 Calendula is a pretty flower that adds cheer to any garden.
 Flowers from calendula are made into a salve for burns, bruises and other skin irritations.
-Some studies have shown that application of calendula to a wound may help it heal faster.
+According to Mount Sinai, application of calendula to a wound may help it heal faster.
 You can also make an infusion for stomach problems or a tea that makes a great hair rinse.

 Leaves and flowers of feverfew are made into capsules that can eliminate, and prevent, miserable migraines.
 Used fresh, it can be made into a tea that is also effective.
 Do not use feverfew if you are pregnant or if you use anticoagulants.

 For tea pour a quart of boiling water over an ounce of leaves and flowers.
 Other herbs can be added as well.
 Steep for 20 minutes.
 Strain and drink every 30 minutes until you feel better.